 I had to ensure that I was comfortable with my wife earning more than me.
 There have been many questions about finances, overcoming the perceptive in society that the husband has to earn more.
 These viewpoints are slowly changing in society, as men speak out.

 Most importantly for young men, is for them to find something that they are happy doing, and working towards that.
 For me, I am happy with where I am at the moment, but still have dreams and things I want to do.
-I see it as a journey that I take to fulfil my purpose and happiness regardless of what society says I can or should do.
+I see it as a journey that I take to fulfill my purpose and happiness regardless of what society says I can or should do.

 Photo credit: Getty Images